 Resistance training and aerobic exercise stress and damage muscle fibers, resulting in muscle soreness and inflammation that impedes muscle recovery.
 Proper muscle recovery helps repair damaged muscle tissue and prepare them for your next bout of exercise.
 When your muscles recover quickly, you can train more often — meaning better results.

 Video of the Day

-Victor Maridakis, a researcher in the department of kinesiology at the University of Georgia College of Education, and colleagues investigated the effects of caffeine consumption on exercise recovery, according to research published in the 2007 issue of the “Journal of Pain.
+Victor Maridakis, a researcher in the department of kinesiology at the University of Georgia College of Education, and colleagues investigated the effects of caffeine consumption on exercise recovery, as per research published in the 2007 issue of the Journal of Pain.

 Protein for Recovery

 Protein supplements may also aid in muscle recovery.
 Whey protein, a derivative from milk that you can add to drinks, enhances your whole body's ability to recovery post workout showed research published in a 2017 issue of Nutrients.